 It is essential that your child understands what fire is and why it is dangerous.
 Help your child to understand your family’s safety rules about items in your home such as the stove, a fireplace, matches, lighters, and candles.
-Look for new and innovative ways to keep your child safe such as videos or songs.
+Look for new and innovative ways to keep your children safe such as videos or songs.
 Break down the message into clear simple instructions.
 No one knows your child better than you.
 Use special techniques and tools that best fit your child’s unique abilities such as headphones with their favorite songs or earmuffs to lessen the sounds of smoke alarms and fire trucks.

 The National Fire Prevention Association recommends:

 1. Fire alarms – be sure to have fire alarms installed on every level of your home and outside of all bedrooms.
-Since children with autism are often frightened by loud noises it is important to teach them about the sounds that accompany a fire such smoke alarms and fire engine sirens.
+Since children with autism are often frightened by loud noises it is important to teach them about the sounds that accompany a fire such as smoke alarms and fire engine sirens.
 It is important to note that working smoke alarms reduce fatalities by fire by nearly 50%.
 Talking fire alarms are also available.

 This cartoon video below includes the fireman teaching about and testing a smoke detector:

 2. Teach “Get low and go.”
 Explain that getting low will help them to avoid breathing the deadly smoke.
 Practice crawling.

 3. Plan a visit to a local fire department often with your child so that they can become familiar with the sights and sounds that will occur in an emergency.
 Please view our photo galleries to share images of a fire department and other images with your child.